syncfusion-content/extension-docs/Extension/Faq/How-to-get-rid-of-from-multiple-version-alert-message-in-Syncfusion-Xamarin-Toolbox.md

 ---
 layout: post
-title: How to get rid of from multiple version alert message in Syncfusion Xamarin Toolbox | Extension | Syncfusion
+title: Get rid of from multiple version alert message in Xamarin Toolbox | Extension | Syncfusion
-description: how to get rid of from multiple version alert message in syncfusion xamarin toolbox?
+description: how to get rid of from multiple version alert message when drag and drop a Syncfusion Xamarin component from Syncfusion Xamarin Toolbox?
 platform: extension
 control: Syncfusion Extensions
 documentation: ug
 ---

-# How to get rid of from multiple version alert message in Syncfusion Xamarin Toolbox?
+# Get rid of from multiple version alert message in Xamarin Toolbox?

 When drag and drop a Syncfusion Xamarin control from Syncfusion Xamarin Toolbox in a project with multiple version NuGet packages which is already installed, two types of alert message will be displayed based on the following  scenarios: